mammasmias/ARTn-Plugin/README.md

   - Stay stuck between 2 state sometime
   - `PUSH_OVER` has to be adjusted

+- Create a Clean procedure at the end of research to have to possibility to do many research in one launch

 - nsteppos in ARTn doesn't have the same meaning for QE and LAMMPS in FIRE algo

 - Work on verbose debug mode :ok: